American History X: Legacy

 In 1999, Amnesty International USA used American History X for an educational campaign, screening the film in colleges and in nationwide events for raising awareness on human rights.
 Zara Toussaint, of Amnesty International in France, organized screenings in her country followed by debates.
 "The reactions [to the film] were varied.
 Some people thought that this was only an extreme case, that this kind of group was very marginal and that there could be no equivalent in France", she said.
 In response to the French screening, Sébastien Homer of L'Humanité wrote, "Police violence, the Rodney King affair, unsanitary prisons, ill-treatment, rejection of asylum seekers, the United States has still not assimilated what human rights, freedom, equality meant".
 In September 1999, Empire magazine ranked the film 311th in a list of the 500 greatest movies of all time.
 In 2008, Norton's performance was ranked by Total Film as the 72nd greatest film performance of all time.
 Although director Kaye did not watch the film until 2007, he has acknowledged that it has become "quite a little classic in its own befuddled way".
 In 2012, he said that he was "very proud of what we all achieved".

 For its 20th anniversary, Christopher Hooton writing for The Independent opined that the film "feels more essential now that it ever has".
-Clayton Schuster of Vice drew comparisons between the film and both the racial rhetoric of Donald Trump and real life atrocities; the murders of nine African-Americans in a Charleston church in 2015, a far-right march in Charlottesville, Virginia in 2017, and a year later, a mass shooting in a Pittsburgh synagogue.
+Clayton Schuster of Vice drew comparisons between the film and both the racial rhetoric of Donald Trump and real life atrocities; the murders of nine African-Americans in a Charleston church in 2015, a far-right march in Charlottesville, Virginia in 2017 that turned violent, and a year later, a mass shooting in a Pittsburgh synagogue.
 He argues that these violent acts are no different to the hate represented in the movie, adding, "White supremacy has existed for centuries.
 It's lurked on the fringes of American power since the birth of this nation".
 He added "there is at least one notable difference ...
 The movie portrays skinheads as visually different ...
 They're suited up in boots with red laces, heads gleaming from a fresh shave, and tatted with Nazi insignia and racist slogans.
 White supremacists today have largely adopted a policy of fitting into society rather than standing out".
 Writing for Esquire magazine in 2018, Justin Kirkland stated that he believed that "Perhaps the reason that American History X still feels so relevant two decades after its release is because we haven't done enough for it not to be ...
 I'm afraid we're going to be writing about American History X forever.
 I'm afraid of what will happen if we don't".